tc39/test262/INTERPRETING.md

 ### Strict Mode

-Unless configured otherwise (via the `noStrict`, `onlyStrict`, or `raw` flags), each test must be executed twice: once in ECMAScript's non-strict mode, and again in ECMAScript's strict mode.
+Unless configured otherwise (via the `noStrict`, `onlyStrict`, `module`, or `raw` flags), each test must be executed twice: once in ECMAScript's non-strict mode, and again in ECMAScript's strict mode.
 To run in strict mode, the test contents must be modified prior to execution--[a "use strict" directive](https://tc39.github.io/ecma262/#sec-directive-prologues-and-the-use-strict-directive) must be inserted as the initial character sequence of the file, followed by a semicolon (`;`) and newline character (`\n`):